CMHauge/web-441-hw/HW-9/readme.md

 I wasn't a fan of the fact that the tutorial used a copyrighted video, so I pulled a video from a free stock video website, that way we weren't infringing on any copyright issues.
 I'm also planning on adding some extra elements to the CSS to format my webpage a little better and add some of my own flair to it.
 Here's hoping everything goes well.

 ### Wrap Up and Conclusions

+I'm still honestly a little unsure if what I did was correct for this homework assignment, but it was a part of the lessons we were given and our instructions said to use material from the lessons we were given, so I ran with that the best we could.
+Honestly it felt a little vague and confusing, so I hope I'm on the right track.
+Apologies if I'm not, I had some definite struggles along the way, but I figure something is better than nothing!